Signing the Closing Disclosure

 It’s worth noting that the Closing Disclosure’s predecessor is the Loan Estimate (LE).
 The LE document is sent in the beginning stages of the mortgage loan process during the loan packaging & lenders disclosures stage.
 The LE and CD similar; therefore, everything should look familiar when the closing disclosure is issued.

+The Mortgage Mark Team is still the point of contact for any questions, not the Disclosure Team.
 The Initial Closing Disclosure email will resemble the Loan Estimate (LE) disclosure that was provided at the beginning of the mortgage process.

 To access the Initial CD, use the same login and password that was created for the initial loan package.
 This is typically the last four digits of your social security number.